• 5.0/5 from 223+ reviews.

 Updated: 15-10-2025 2025-10-15T11:46:01Z

-As people age, their sleep patterns change.
-Some take naps during the day or wake up later than usual, but there are also elderly people who suffer from insomnia as they get older.
-Insomnia in the elderly is a common problem that can significantly affect quality of life.
-In this article, we look at the causes of insomnia in the elderly, its consequences, and share a few tips to help the elderly sleep better.
+As people grow older, their sleep patterns change.
+Some take naps during the day or wake up later than usual, but there are also elderly people who suffer from sleeplessness as they age.
+Sleeplessness among the elderly is a common problem that can significantly affect quality of life.
+In this article, we look at the causes of sleeplessness in older adults, its consequences, and share a few tips to help them sleep better.

-What are the causes of insomnia in the elderly?
+What are the causes of sleeplessness in the elderly?

-There are several causes that may be the problem of insomnia in the elderly, including:
+There are several causes that may be behind sleeplessness in older adults, including:

-Many medications prescribed for health problems can cause side effects, such as sleep problems.
-These include medications for high blood pressure, heart conditions, asthma, depression, and anxiety.
-It is important to talk to your doctor about possible side effects of the medications you use.
-This way, you can adjust the dosage or change the medication if necessary.
+Many medicines prescribed for health issues can cause side effects such as sleep problems.
+These include medicines for high blood pressure, heart conditions, asthma, depression, and anxiety.
+It is important to talk to your doctor about possible side effects of the medicines you use.
+This way, you can adjust the dosage or change medication if necessary.

 2. Chronic pain